jasonhazel/count-enforcer/README.md

 # Discord Bot with Web UI

 A Discord bot with a web interface for easy server management.
+Built mostly by [Cursor AI](https://cursor.sh) because who has time to write code manually anymore?

 ## Features